roobinw/iicaptainv2.0.1/FIRESTORE_SETUP_AND_STRUCTURE.md

         // Users collection
         match /users/{userId} {
-          // Any signed-in user can read any user profile (e.g., to see names for attendance or their own profile). allow read: if isSignedIn();
+          // Any signed-in user can read any user profile (e.g., to see names for attendance or their own profile).
+          // If a user document doesn't exist for request.auth.uid, getUserAuthData() will return null,
+          // and subsequent checks like isUserTeamMember/isUserTeamAdmin will fail, leading to permission denied.
+          // This rule allows reading profiles which is generally fine. allow read: if isSignedIn();

           // A user can create their own profile document.
-          // This is handled during signup where teamId and role are also set. allow create: if isOwner(userId) &&
+          // This is handled during signup where teamId and role are also set. allow create: if isSignedIn() &&
-                          request.resource.data.uid == userId &&
+                          isOwner(userId) && // Ensures user is creating their own doc request.resource.data.uid == userId &&
                           request.resource.data.email != null &&
                           request.resource.data.name != null &&
                           request.resource.data.role != null &&
                           request.resource.data.teamId != null;
-                          // teamId and role validity checked during team creation by admin on signup.
+                          // Further checks for teamId validity and role assignment happen implicitly
+                          // when the user tries to access team-specific data based on these fields.

           // A user can update their own profile (e.g., name, avatarUrl).
           // An admin can update profiles of users within their own team.
-          // Critical fields like 'role' and 'teamId' should be protected from arbitrary client-side changes by non-admins or on self-update. allow update: if isSignedIn() &&
+          // Critical fields like 'role' and 'teamId' should be protected from arbitrary client-side changes. allow update: if isSignedIn() &&
                           (
-                            (isOwner(userId) &&
+                            // User is updating their own profile (isOwner(userId) &&
                               // User cannot change their own role, teamId, or email via this path.
+                              // uid should also not be changeable. request.resource.data.uid == resource.data.uid &&
                               !(request.resource.data.role != resource.data.role ||
                                 request.resource.data.teamId != resource.data.teamId ||
                                 request.resource.data.email != resource.data.email
                                )) ||
-                            // Admin can update other users in their team.
-                            (isUserTeamAdmin(resource.data.teamId) &&
-                             request.resource.data.teamId == resource.data.teamId && // Ensure admin is not changing the target user's teamId
+                            // Admin is updating another user's profile within their team (isUserTeamAdmin(resource.data.teamId) && // Admin of the target user's team resource.data.teamId == getUserAuthData().teamId && // Admin must be in the same team as the target user request.resource.data.teamId == resource.data.teamId && // Admin is not changing the target user's teamId request.resource.data.uid == resource.data.uid && // UID must not change
-                             userId != request.auth.uid // Admin cannot use this rule to update their own profile )
+                             userId != request.auth.uid // Admin cannot use this rule to update their own profile via this path
+                            )
                           );

           // An admin can delete user profiles from their team (except their own).
-          // resource.data.teamId refers to the teamId of the user being deleted. allow delete: if isUserTeamAdmin(resource.data.teamId) && userId != request.auth.uid;
+          // resource.data.teamId refers to the teamId of the user being deleted. allow delete: if isUserTeamAdmin(resource.data.teamId) &&
+                          resource.data.teamId == getUserAuthData().teamId && // Admin must be in the same team as the user being deleted userId != request.auth.uid; // Admin cannot delete themselves
         }

         // Matches subcollection (nested under a specific team)